 The mycelium and the spores can be stored at cool temperatures and in the dark, for example, in the refrigerator.
 Spores can thus retain their ability to germinate for months.
 The mycelium can be stored for several weeks to months, depending on how much substrate and oxygen are available.

-If you liked the post on bioluminescent mushrooms and how to grow and care for them, please share it by using one of the social media buttons belove.
+If you liked the post on bioluminescent mushrooms and how to grow and care for them, please share it by using one of the social media buttons beloved.